memorysafety/river/docs/what-to-build.md

 1. Adding support for relevant Service Discovery protocols
 2. Making the load balancing algorithm(s) aware of these changes

+This work will also need to be designed in tandem with Configuration, making it possible to specify the desired service discovery options in a declarative way.

 ### 4.4 - Request Path Control

 Proxy Customization Options, allowing an operator to specifies customization of behaviors applied